 Work Environment and Compensation

 AP analysts generally work a traditional 40-hour workweek during normal working hours in an office environment, but about 25 percent work on a part-time basis.
 Overtime may occasionally be required to meet deadlines.
 While they’re often paid on a salary basis, AP analysts’ job duties don’t qualify them for exemption from wage and hour laws, which means that they are entitled to overtime pay when they work overtime.
-According to the Department of Labor’s Bureau of Labor Statistics, the average hourly wage for bookkeeping, accounting and auditing clerks, the broad classification that covers AP analysts, was $17.91, or $37,250 annually in 2013.
-The median wage was $16.91 per hour, or $35,170 per year.
+According to the Department of Labor’s Bureau of Labor Statistics, the average hourly wage for bookkeeping, accounting and auditing clerks, the broad classification that covers AP analysts, was $20.39, or $42,410 annually in 2020.

 The Department of Labor projects that jobs for all types of accounting clerks will grow by about 11 percent from 2012 to 2022, on par with job growth overall.
 With a few years’ experience, AP analysts may move into positions of greater responsibility, or they may become bookkeepers, accountants or auditors.
 A college degree, college-level coursework or other professional training may enhance an AP analyst’s prospects when applying to such positions.